A make-ahead dish that never fails to please!

 - Once very lightly charred and beginning to soften, remove from heat.

 - Dice red pepper and all the mango (grilled and not).
 Note that the mango will be a little mushy – that’s OK!
 This makes for a nice, juicy salsa.

-- Juice the lime halves.
+- Halve the lime and juice it.

 - In a medium mixing bowl combine the diced fruit and lime juice with the remaining salsa ingredients, and season with salt, pepper and chili sauce to taste – you may not need much if the jalapeno offers enough heat for you.

 - Salsa can be made up to 3 days ahead and refrigerated.